submariner-io/submariner-website/src/content/releases/_index.en.md

 * Support for updated strongswan (#288)
 * Better iptables detection for some hosts (#227)

-> subctl and the submariner Operator have the following improvements
+> `subctl` and the submariner Operator have the following improvements

 * support to verify-connectivity between two connected clusters
 * deployment of submariner gateways based in daemonsets instead of deployments
 * renaming submariner pods to "submariner-gateway" pods for clarity
-* print version details on crash (subctl)
+* print version details on crash (`subctl`)
 * stop storing IPSEC key on broker during deploy-broker, now it's only contained into the .subm file
-* version command for subctl
+* version command for `subctl`
 * nicer spinners during deployment (thanks to kind)

 ## v0.0.3 -- KubeCon NA 2019

 Submariner has been greatly enhanced to allow Operators to deploy into Kubernetes clusters without the necessity for layer-2 adjacency for nodes.
-Submariner now allows for VXLAN interconnectivity between nodes (facilitated by the route agent).
-Subctl was created to make deployment of submariner easier.
+Submariner now allows for VXLAN interconnectivity between nodes (facilitated by the route agent). `subctl` was created to make deployment of submariner easier.

 ## v0.0.1 Second Submariner release